Pollen Counts in Kansas City, MO

 Mold

-Today, the outdoor mold spore count is expected to be moderate with 9750 spores per cubic meter.
-In the coming days, the mold spore count is expected to rise to 29862 spores/㎥ on Tuesday, which is considered to be high.
+Today, the outdoor mold spore count is expected to be 0 spores per cubic meter.
+In the coming days, the mold spore count is expected to rise to 495 spores/㎥ on Friday, which is considered to be low.

 Download SVG